orlandocaraballo/sei/outlines/07-intro-to-programming/07-intro-to-programming.md

   - Thru your own beliefs
   - How you solve problems (algorithms)

-You have been programmed in the past:
-- Advertisements
-- Music
-- Society
-- Education
-  - I am programming you to be engineers ;-)

 ## Programming Languages

 _Programming languages give you a toolset to define the behavior of a program using words (most of the time English)._